 (Obviously, if you are really struggling you shouldn’t feel embarrassed about seeking professional help.)

 Take positive action: One of the most crushing things about the current climate is it is a toxic combination of fury and impotence: it feels too often like those in power act with impunity.
 Combat this feeling of helplessness by doing something – even if you can’t do everything.
 Go to a demo, write to your MP, join an action group or set up monthly direct debits for a cause you believe in.
 Add an extra tin or packet of pasta to your shopping to drop in the food bank collection point.
+I recently joined culture organisation Arts Emergency, and set up a small monthly direct debit to support them.
 There are 1000s of small ways to help that can make you feel a little less like you are being swept along on a tide of shite that you can’t do anything about.

 None of these things will save the world.
 But they might make it a little bit nicer, even for a moment, even in a small way.
 And sometimes that is the little victory that keeps you going for the bigger fight.